 The Tenant Protection Ordinance (TPO) specifies landlord responsibilities and tenant rights regarding notices to terminate.
-Under the TPO, landlords of multifamily dwellings, guesthouses and unpermitted units are only authorized to terminate tenancy for the 13 listed causes below (the list is available in Spanish and Vietnamese).
+Under the TPO, landlords of multifamily dwellings, guesthouses and unpermitted units are only authorized to terminate tenancy for the 13 listed causes below.

 Upon serving a tenant with an eviction notice, landlords must submit a Notice to Terminate Tenancy with Just Cause to the Housing Department's Rent Stabilization Program.